nim-works/cps/README.md

 A substantial effort to demystify this style of programming, and what it may enable, lives [in the docs/ subdirectory](https://github.com/disruptek/cps/tree/master/docs).

+We also have a tutorial to help new users on their way to get starting with CPS, this can be found [here](https://github.com/disruptek/cps/blob/master/tutorial/README.md)

 For a description of the origins of our approach, see the included papers and https://github.com/nim-lang/RFCs/issues/295, where we write in more depth about why the implementation exists, goals for future development, etc.